 Low Resolution Vision

-Improved light sensing ability then led to what we could consider the first “eye” between 700–540 million years ago.
+Improved light sensing ability then led to what we could consider the first eye development between 700–540 million years ago.
 These were tiny eyes usually less than 1mm in size that you see in flatworms, starfish and jellyfish.

-This basic version of vision allowed for simple approach and avoid type behaviors.
+This basic evolution of the eye allowed for simple approach and avoid type behaviors.
 These creatures could not “see” other animals, predators or even each other, but they could use low resolution vision to find dark places to hide.
 Or the minuscule ripples in their visual field indicating a potential source of food even when they can’t see the food itself.

 High Resolution Vision

-The slow and steady progression of visually guided behaviors put pressure on the visual organs to continue their evolution.
+The slow and steady progression of visually guided behaviors in different species put pressure on the visual organs to continue their evolution.
 Eyes needed to be bigger the same way brains needed to be bigger.
-The larger eyes that emerged allowed for high resolution vision that appeared during the Cambrian period 540 million years ago.
+The larger, compound eyes that emerged during eye evolution allowed for high resolution vision that appeared during the Cambrian period 540 million years ago.

 Visually guided predation was now born!
 Predators and prey became connected in a visually mediated battle for survival and co existence.
-Eyes then evolved into more than just predator prey dynamics.
+Eyes then evolved into more than just predator prey dynamics, and could focus light.
 Over time the refinement of vision has made for the ultimate episode of The Bachelor as mate selection became a largely visual phenomenon.

 It’s important to realize that vision was not inevitable.
 The evolutionary ability of a simple cell to process light from the sun and use it as a principal source of energy has led to the eyes we have today.
 It led to us being here today as we most assuredly would not be without vision.

 Could we have come to vision another way?
 Could we have developed a crabs immovable eyes perched a top its head, or the vertically slit pupil of a crocodile that masterfully gauges the distance of unsuspecting prey?

 A vertical pupil is great for depth perception